ismo-karkkainen/specificjson/README.md

 Likewise "Value.accessor" is used as parameter to Write where accessor is the given expression.
 If you use the template, then this is the member name.

+Integer types std::(u)intN_t where N is 8, 16, 32, or 64 cover the fundamental
+types that are used in typedefs in the cstdint header.
+Hence int most likely works but long might not.
+I am making the assumption that if you do not in particular care about the sizes, you use int and otherwise pick a type that has the needed number of bits.

 ## Limitations

 Input is expected to be a JSON object.
 If you have an array or scalar, you have